Exploring Textured Paints: Funky Finishes for Walls

 Spatter

-A spatter finish uses a brush to flick small droplets of paint onto the wall for a mottled, speckled look.
-Spattering several shades of one color or contrasting complementary colors creates a lively variegated pattern.
-Spatter paint has an unstructured, organic feel but may require a few practice runs to master the technique.
+A spatter finish flicks small droplets of paint onto the wall for a mottled, speckled look.
+Layer shades within the same color family or add a contrasting hue for energy.
+Expect a few practice runs to master the motion.

 Tools and Supplies You'll Need for Textured Paint Projects